AgileSystemsTechnology/StudentManager.Docs/docs/People/employeeprofile.md

 Before you can add an employee record, you first need to have a company set up.
 To do this, follow these step by step instructions:
  - **Step 1** select **More** > **Companies**, then select **Add**
- - **Step 2** add your insitution details and select **Save**
+ - **Step 2** add your institution details and select **Save**
- - **Step 3** return to the employee's profile where you want to add the employment reco
+ - **Step 3** return to the employee's profile where you want to add the employment record

-  - Job Title
+## Add Employment Record

-    - Enter the job title of the employee.
+ - **Job Title** : Enter the job title of the employee.
 Example: Senior Lecturer
-  - Appointment Date
-    - Enter the date the user started with the institution or company
+- Appointment Date : Enter the date the user started with the institution or company
 - Termination Date
 - Enter the date when the stopped being a staff member or when the employment was terminated
   - Staff Category
     - Choose from the drop down list:  Crafts/Trades, Executive/Administration/Management Professional, Instructional/Research professional, Non-professional administration, Service, Specialised/Support professional or Technical
   - Employment Status
-    - Choose from the drop down list:  Full-time or Part- time employemnt status for most recent employment at the institution
+    - Choose from the drop down list:  Full-time or Part- time employment status for most recent employment at the institution
   - Appointment Type
     - Choose from the drop down list: Most recent appointment at the institution was on a permanent or temporary basis
   - Highest Qualificaiton